fywusjtu/Chinese-TSV-processing/README.md

 # Chinese-TSV-processing
   We ran three self-paced reading experiments.
 The original datasets are: topic1_32id.csv for exp.
-1,
-  Topic_noContext_72id.csv for exp.
-2, and
+1, topic2_noContext_71id.csv for exp.
+2, and topic3_w_context_60id.csv for exp.3.
-  exp3_context_60id.csv for exp.3.
- The code for statistical analysis is in a txt file 'Chinese_topic_processing_3exps_Rcode.txt'.
+ The statistical analyses with R scripts for each experiment are in 3 Rmd files.
+ The results of each experiment are in 3 PDF files.